salim-b/republik_mailer/README.md

 ## [🠅](#table-of-contents) Requirements

-First of all: This script doesn't allow any unauthenticated access to the online newspaper.
+First of all: This script doesn’t allow any unauthenticated access to the online newspaper.
 You have to be a (paying) [subscriber of Republik](https://www.republik.ch/angebote).
 This allows you to [log in to the site](https://www.republik.ch/anmelden) in order to have a session cookie created needed for authentication.
-This cookie is named `connect.sid` and it's recommended to set the `auth_cookie` key in [`config.toml`](#config) to the cookie's value (a cryptographic hash)[^reveal].
-Alternatively you can provide the cookie's value directly to the `auth_cookie` argument of the function `get_latest_article_metadata()`.
+This cookie is named `connect.sid` and it’s recommended to set the `auth_cookie` key in [`config.toml`](#config) to the cookie’s value (a cryptographic hash)[^1].
+Alternatively you can provide the cookie’s value directly to the `auth_cookie` argument of the function `get_latest_article_metadata()`.

 In addition, the `from` sender address as well as the `to` receiver address and the `salutation`, `greetings` and `credits` for the e-mails being sent should be set in the [`config.toml` file](#config), which must be located in the working directory.

-[^reveal]: How you access the locally stored cookies of a specific site in Google Chrome is described [here](https://developers.google.com/web/tools/chrome-devtools/storage/cookies), the same for Firefox [here](https://developer.mozilla.org/docs/Tools/Storage_Inspector).

 ## [🠅](#table-of-contents) Setup